BradleyCanty/DIY-21700-Battery-System/README.md

 3) Test the battery by performing a few charge/discharge cycles your battery charger (battery charger not in the kit) In this way, all you would need to complete the build is a suitable spot welder, hex wrenches, and a suitable battery charger.
-The web store for buying these kits is under development as of 2026/09/08
+The web store for buying these kits is under development as of 2026/09/08 The link to purchase kits is here [PUT LINK TO WEB STORE]

+Whether building from raw materials or building from the kit, pictures and descriptions are provided at each step of the build process.

 ## The Battery System
 The battery system consists of the following components: